albepalm/chemeq/README.md

 This file contains the settings of the Newton-Raphson method:
 - maximum iterations;
 - relative tolerance;
-- cli output (0 less verbose, 1, 2 extremely verbose)/
+- cli output (0 less verbose, 1, 2 extremely verbose).

+## Some post-processed results

 ## References